neo-one-suite/neo-one/packages/neo-one-website/tutorial/tutorial.md

   4. Deploy the smart contracts to the private NEO network.
   5. Generate code for use in your decentralized app.

-Additionally, you may run `yarn build` with the `--reset` flag to reset the network.
+Additionally, you may run `yarn neo-one build` OR `npm run neo-one build` with the `--reset` flag to reset the network.
 Running with `--watch` will execute the above process whenever you make a change to your smart contracts.

 ### Testing

 Throughout the tutorial we'll write tests for each piece of smart contract functionality.
-Run the tests using `yarn test`.
+Run the tests using `yarn test` OR `npm test`.
 It's convention to put smart contract tests under `one/tests`, e.g. `one/tests/Token.test.ts`, however for this tutorial we'll put the tests under `src/__tests__/contracts` so that Jest will automatically pick them up without additional configuration.
 Create a new file `src/__tests__/contracts/Token.test.ts` and add the following:

 ```typescript
 /**